Guindy

 Sri Vyasaraja and Sri Veera Anjaneya

 Sri Veera Anjaneya of this temple has all the lakshanas of Sri Hanuman vigrahas installed by Sri Vyasaraja.
-The bell in end of the tail, skika, gadhamadhana pushpa all indicates the vigraha could have been one of the vigrahas installed by Sri Vyasaraja.
-The kshetra from were the biragis have brought this vigraha is not known, but there is a possibility of this having come from one such kshetra Sri Vyasaraja had visited.
-Sri Veera Anjaneya has been present here in Mangamma kulam [Mankulam/ Mangulam] for the last two hundred years or so.
+The bell at the end of the tail, sika, and gadhamadhana pushpa all indicate the vigraha could have been one of the vigrahas installed by Sri Vyasaraja.
+The kshetra from where the biragis have brought this vigraha is not known, but there is a possibility of this having come from one such kshetra Sri Vyasaraja had visited.
+Sri Veera Anjaneya has been present here in Mangamma Kulam [Mankulam/ Mangulam] for the last two hundred years or so.

 Experience

-In this kshetra the yathurmuki Lord facing the devotee, with both the eyes blesses whatever righteous thing the devotee deserves.
+In this kshetra, the yathurmuki Lord facing the devotee, with both eyes blesses whatever righteous thing the devotee deserves.